abhishek1551/Data-Structure/Infix_calculator/readme.md

 # Infix Expression Calculator

-## Overview
+## Overview\
-This project implements an infix expression calculator using a custom linked stack data structure.
+The Infix Expression Calculator project is using a linked list data structure to implement a stack.
+This is encapsulated in the LinkedStack class, which provides stack operations using a linked list.
 The calculator supports conversion of infix expressions to postfix (Reverse Polish Notation, RPN) expressions and evaluation of these postfix expressions.